 Step Three – First Packing Attempt

-Ten days before departure is probably my favourite part of my family packing process.
+Ten days before departure is probably my favorite part of my family packing process.
 I pull out all the items that I think I will want to wear on the trip and make a pile inside my luggage.
-I am responsible for packing for Holter and Heath, so I will do this for their clothes and shoes.
+I am responsible for packing for my sons, so I will do this for their clothes and shoes.

 Usually, this first packing attempt will end up with far more things than I actually need, but that is ok because it is part of my tried and true family packing protocol.

 Now you may be asking why I do this 10 days before leaving?
 I do this first trial packing run and then walk away and think about it over the next week.
-If I take items out to wear them in the meantime, I will write them down on a notepad to review later.
+If I take items out to wear them in the meantime, I will write them down on a notepad to review later or add them to my travel checklist.
 I find that over the course of that week, I will find myself removing items and packing more efficiently.

 When you are packing for kids, these family travel packing tips really come in handy.